Package 'esgtoolkit'

 Value

-• the estimated mean of the martingale difference
+• mean and standard deviation of martingale differences

 Examples